The history of Bloomington Lutheran Church is presented below.

 In 1959 funds were available from the Synod to construct an addition to the parsonage, providing more office space and a larger kitchen area.

-Church membership and school enrollment continued to grow and a full-time teacher/principal was called.
-A home was then built for the principal.
-In November 1962 the growing membership necessitated three Sunday services.
-In 1964 a study was undertaken to consider plans for building a larger church.
-Additional land was purchased just south of the chapel.
 In March 1966 the congregation, after meeting with the Synod, approved plans and loan requirements to begin construction of a new church.
 Overcoming labor strikes, bankruptcy of the general contractor and many other problems, the congregation became its own contractor.
 With the guidance of the Synod and the bonding company, the church building was completed and dedicated in April 1967.

 In 1976 the congregation established a daughter congregation in Eden Prairie.
 Also in 1976, the congregation celebrated its 25th anniversary.
 In 1978 the congregation purchased five acres of land in west Bloomington to be the site of a new school, which was dedicated in 1980.
 The original school was sold to the Montessori organization.